Tips for Buying, Selling, and Moving

 There are almost always costs associated with buying or selling your home.
 Since money is one of the most common things people worry about, it makes sense that if you can plan ahead and cover the moving tab with ease, you’ll have a much less stressful experience.

 Home buyers generally pay for inspections, appraisals, mortgage down payments, escrow costs, and various other fees.
-If you’re intending on renting instead of buying, you’ll likely need to plan for a deposit plus first and last month’s rent.
+If you’re intending on renting instead of buying, you’ll likely need to plan for a deposit plus the first and last month’s rent.

 If you’re selling traditionally, you’ll likely be responsible for closing costs like real estate commission and title fees plus basic repairs to make sure the house is ready for its new owners.
 If you’re selling direct, it cuts down on the financial burden since there is no commission when you sell directly, plus you don’t have to worry about making repairs since we buy homes on an as-is basis.